In this section you will learn how to configure other default WordPress widgets.

 (Recent Posts WordPress widget)

-(Recent Posts widget settings)
+(Recent Posts WordPress widget settings)

-(Recent Posts widget displayed on blog sidebar)
+(Recent Posts widget displayed on sidebar section)

 Find a Pages widget in the Available Widgets section …

-- Title: Add a title to the widget (e.g. “Useful Sections“) (1)
+- Title: Add a title to display above your links (e.g. “Pages“) (1)

 - Sort by: Sort how your pages display: by title (i.e. alphabetically), by page order, or by page ID.
 (2)

-(Pages Widget settings)
+(WordPress Pages Widget settings)

-(WordPress Pages Widget settings – item sorting options)
+(WordPress Pages Widget settings – sort options)

-(Pages Widget settings – excluding pages by ID)
+(WordPress Pages Widget settings – excluding pages)

-Click the Save button when finished and then click Close at the bottom of the widget box to minimize the widget.
+Click the Save button when finished and click Close at the bottom of the widget box to minimize the widget.

-(Pages Widget on blog sidebar)
+(WordPress Pages Widget on sidebar)

 (WordPress Links screen)

-Drag the widget to your sidebar …
+Drag the Links widget to your sidebar …

 (Making Links Widget active)

-(WordPress Links Widget Settings)
+(Links Widget Settings)